Company Types in Dubai

 A Limited Liability Company (LLC) defines the liabilities of the company and it is limited to its shares.
 This is one of the oldest and most popular structures in the international market.
 A Limited Liability Company can be formed by a minimum of 2 and a maximum of 50 shareholders.

-To incorporate this type of entity, it used to be mandatory to have a UAE national (corporate or individual) owning a minimum of 51% shares and the remaining 49% of shares allotted to the other shareholder in the company.
+To incorporate a Dubai LLC, it used to be mandatory to have a UAE national (corporate or individual) owning a minimum of 51% shares and the remaining 49% of shares allotted to the other shareholder in the company.
 However, since the update the UAE Commercial Companies Law (CCL) in July 2021, it is now possible to own a LLC in the mainland 100% with the vast majority of activities.
 Read more

 A foreign investor can set up a company in the UAE, either in one of the many free zones or on the UAE mainland.
-Free zone authorities are the government bodies that register and issue business licences to non-resident companies in the UAE free zone.
-Free zones allow corporate structures to have a physical presence in the UAE, allow 100% foreign ownership and offer prebuilt facilities and modernised one stop-shop registration and administrative services.
+Free zone authorities are the government bodies that register and issue business licenses in Dubai freezones, to non-resident companies in the UAE.
+Dubai Freezone company setup allows corporate structures to have a physical presence in the UAE, allow 100% foreign ownership and offer prebuilt facilities and modernised one stop-shop registration and administrative services.
 Read more

 UAE Free zone vs Mainland Comparison

 PRO Partner Group has formed over a thousand companies in the UAE Mainland and Freezone jurisdictions.
-Our clients are always particularly interested in the key differences between Freezone and Mainland company set up.
+Our clients are always particularly interested in the key differences between Freezone and Mainland company formation in Dubai.
 With our expert knowledge of the market, we help advise our clients on the best jurisdiction based on the company's business activities and target market.
 Read more

 An Offshore Company is defined as a legal business entity that operates outside its registered jurisdiction and place of ownership.
 Unlike an onshore company, which exists and operates within the borders of the country it is registered.